 The health of our skin is primarily determined by the health of our gut, hormonal system, and mental wellness.
 It is equally important that we use quality, nourishing products on our skin to support a radiant complexion and a healthy glow.
 Beauty is a holistic endeavor and having a self-care practice in place that considers our entire being helps us cultivate beautiful, glowing skin from the inside out.

-Try these Ayurvedic beauty tips and remedies to support your beauty routine this spring.
+Try these Ayurvedic beauty tips and remedies to support your beauty routine this season.

 Morning Warm Water with Lemon

 Stimulating our digestive fire first thing in the morning helps prepare the body to properly eliminate and digest all day long.
 Warm water with lemon helps boost our agni first thing in the morning, cleanses the blood and liver, and allows us to begin the day hydrated.
 A healthy digestive system and proper hydration aids healthy and glowing skin.
 Upon waking, heat 8oz of water and add a squeeze of lemon.
 Sip and enjoy.

 Abhyanga is an Ayurvedic full-body massage with warm oil.
 It helps balance the doshas, promotes skin radiance, and supports the lymphatic system, aiding healthy detoxification.
 Abhyanga consists of massaging warmed oil on the body in long strokes toward the heart for 15-20 minutes.
 The oil used may vary depending on your dosha; you can find out more about which oil to use for your constitution here.